The overarching theme of this community may be summed up in two sentences:

 The following guidelines are meant to help you get your post into the correct topics and clarify the allowable topics.
 Do note that moderators may move topics without notice if they feel they were placed in the wrong category.

-This category is about building career moats.
+This is also where you might want to talk about building career moats.
 If you have a specific question about creating a moat in your (or your family’s or friend’s) career, or about specific details on finding, maintaining, or building a moat, ask that here.

 (For a primer on what career moats are, you may read the introductory guide here).